aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 - For the Aptos mainnet, we require that you run a validator node and a validator fullnode.
 We strongly recommend that you run the validator node and the validator fullnode on two separate and independent machines.
 Make sure that these machines are well-provisioned and isolated from each other.
 Guaranteeing the resource isolation between the validator and the validator fullnode will help ensure smooth deployment of these nodes.
 - We recommend that optionally you run a public fullnode also.
 However, a public fullnode is not required.
 If you run public fullnode also, then we strongly recommend that you run the public fullnode on a third machine that is separate and independent from either the validator or the validator fullnode machines.
 - For best availability and stability, **we recommend that you deploy your nodes on the cloud**.
-For deploying the nodes in cloud we have provided Terraform support on three cloud providers: GCP, AWS and Azure.
+For deploying the nodes in cloud we have provided Terraform support on two cloud providers: GCP and AWS.
 See [**Running Validator Node**](running-validator-node/index.md).
 - Make sure that you open the network ports prior to connecting to the network.
 See [Ports](#ports).
 - Make sure that you close these ports after either being accepted or rejected for the network.